 Relative importance

 The manageability of a community m provides an indication of the magnitude of nd but not the identity of the species that compose this set.
 This difference is rather important since maximum matchings are often not unique in a given network and different sets of species of size nd could potentially be used to control the network (Liu et al. 2011).
-Species vary in terms of the frequency with which they are classified as superior nodes, and this frequency provides an indication of their relative importance in driving the state of the community.
-Ecologically, these distinctions are crucial because resources are limited and therefore ecological interventions should ideally be focused on species that might provide the largest impact.
+That is, species vary in terms of the frequency with which they are classified as superior nodes, and this frequency provides an indication of their relative importance in driving the state of the community.
+Ecologically, these distinctions are acutely relevant since resources are limited, implying that ecological interventions should ideally be focused on species that might provide the largest impact.
 Superior nodes drive the dynamics of other species and are therefore important for the controllability of the network because they either require external input or because the are part of the chain that transmit the external inputs to other species; we therefore call driver species those that are identified as being a superior node in all possible matchings, and hence those most likely to have a disproportionate effect on the abundances of other species in their community.

 As previously described, a maximum matching in a weighted network is one whose links have the largest possible total weight among all possible matchings.
 One way to calculate the species importance, and identify the driver species, would be to consider only maximum matchings.
 However, empirical interaction strengths are to some extent stochastic and depend on proximate factors such as sampling method and intensity (Gibson et al. 2011).
 This implies that there will often be multiple matchings that have maximal size in weighted networks but that are not maximum matchings because their total weight is not maximal.
-One could accommodate this uncertainty by relaxing the matching weight requirement and computing all possible matchings in the network that have the same maximal size while allowing for some tolerance regarding the weight.
-One alternative to compute all the matchings with maximal size, is to first generate the network's line graph—another representation in which nodes are the links of the original network and links represent common ending points (West 2001).
-Then calculate the complement of this line graph, which generates a graph in which nodes are connected if and only if they are not connected in the line graph.
+We can accommodate this uncertainty by relaxing the matching weight requirement and computing all possible matchings in the network that have the same maximal size while allowing for some tolerance regarding the weight.
+To compute all the matchings with maximal size, we first generate the network's line graph—another representation in which nodes are the links of the original network and links represent common ending points (West 2001).
+We then calculate the complement of this line graph, which generates a graph in which nodes are connected if and only if they are not connected in the line graph.
 Finally, all possible matchings of maximal size can be found by enumerating every clique (subgraphs in which all nodes are fully connected to each other) of maximum size in this complement graph (Csardi & Nepusz 2006; Gutin 2013).

 Methods